 To access your account information, locate the confirmation email you received when you signed up.
 To access your account on the website, enter your email and password, then click Log In.
 If you do not have your password, click Forgot Password? from the Log In page.
 On the following step, provide your email address and click Submit.
 You will receive an email with your password.

 After logging in to your account, invite participants via email or use the invite form.
-You may also use the FreeConferenceCall.com for Google Calendar™ Extension or Outlook® Plug-in.
+You may also use the FreeConferenceCall.com Google Calendar™ Extension or Outlook® plug-in.
 Notify participants of the date and time of the conference call and provide the dial-in number and access code.
-At the scheduled time, everyone calls the dial-in number and enters the access code followed by pound (#).
-If you are the host, enter the host PIN followed by pound (#).
+At the scheduled time, everyone calls the local in-country dial-in number and enters the access code followed by pound or hash (#).
+If you are the host, enter the host PIN followed by pound or hash (#).

 There are three options: